 Looking for traditional anniversary gift ideas for a couple who likes to travel?
 We’ve got you covered.
-For the first eight years of marital bliss, anyway.
+For the first nine years of marital bliss, anyway.

 Steve and I were married Aug.
 27, 2011, after one year of dating and a two-month engagement.

 Our ceremony at Westminster Presbyterian Church in Lincoln, Nebraska, began at 10:30 a.m..
 Yes, it’s a non-traditional time for a wedding, but that’s what you get when you book the church just eight weeks out.
 Fortunately, we’re both morning people.
 And let me tell you, Steve was pretty excited to have piles of bacon served at his wedding reception.

 Celebrating our wedding anniversaries

 A year later, when we had our first wedding anniversary, we had no idea what to get each other.
 Having gotten married when we were ages 38 and 42, we had accumulated almost everything we really needed or wanted before we said, “I do.”
 So, we decided to commemorate the occasion with a photo (in a photo) each year and purchase something together for our home.
 Here we are back in 2012.

 Then, we added another nod to traditionalism (after all, we had organ music at our ceremony and we didn’t live together until the day after our wedding).
 We decided we’d try to find something each year that fit the traditional anniversary gift suggestions.
 You know the ones: paper, tin, china, silver, gold, pearls.
 Our rule was to keep the cost to under $100 and decided we’d look for something related to our love for travel.